tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ng new MyProject
 ```

+You don't need Angular routing for this project.

 If you don't want to install a framework you might want to initialize a Github repository.

 Install AngularFire, if you're using Angular.
 Select `Firestore`, `Cloud Functions (callable)`, and `Cloud Storage`.